Culver-Services/productivechad/README.md

 - 👋 Hi, I’m @productivechad
 - 👀 I’m interested in ...
-Creating my portfolio into a masterpeice.
+Creating my portfolio into a masterpiece.
 - 🌱 I’m currently learning ...
 Full-Stack Deveopment
 - 💞️ I’m looking to collaborate on ...
 Demonstrating logic and focusing on material benifiting all.
 - 📫 How to reach me ...
 Any of social platforms provided in profiles are live.